 The Ohio River is the source of drinking water for more than five million people.
 More than 25 million people, almost 10% of the country’s population, live in the Ohio River Basin.

 There are 20 dams on the Ohio River, managed by the Army Corps of Engineers.
-The dams have greatly altered the flow of the river, calming the currents down, creating slowing the river down, and creating deeper and slower-moving pools.
+The dams have greatly altered the flow of the river, calming the currents down, slowing the river down, and creating deeper and slower-moving pools.
 These Dams raise the water levels and allow for commercial navigation up and down the river.

 Industrial barges hauling steel and oil travel along the Ohio River creating commerce for the entire region.
-Slowing down the river by dams can influence water quality by settling some materials wouldn’t if the river was moving faster, resulting in lower turbidity.
+Slowing down the river by dams can influence water quality by settling some materials that wouldn’t if the river was moving faster, resulting in lower turbidity.

 The Army Corps of Engineers regularly dredge the river which some people feel is disrupting wildlife and adding more environmental concerns to the Ohio River Valley Basin.